Last Updated on December 26, 2021

 The COVID-19 pandemic has sent us all on a rollercoaster.
 Mental health providers, case managers, and social workers have really felt the ups and downs of this health crisis.
 After spending over a year out of the office teleworking and providing services via telehealth, many of us returned to the office and started to resume face to face visits.
 This return has been met with a number of challenges.
 Day programs and group homes continued to experience COVID infections.
 These positive infections have limited home visits from outside providers and have caused some day programs to close temporarily.
-New variants of the virus like Delta and Mu variants have made things even more complicated.
+New variants of the virus like Delta, Mu and now Omicron have made things even more complicated.
 These constant changes have sparked the argument of whether or not human service workers should be making home visits and other face to face contacts.
 Some believe the worst of the pandemic is over and in-person contact should not present major health or safety concerns.
 Others feel its still too soon for home visits and face to face office visits and prefer to continue with telehealth visits.
 Let’s look at both sides.

 The Case for Face to Face Visits